 Look for a copy of The Daily Atlantean as your guide to family fun around the resort.
 The activity schedule is found at reception or any concierge desk.
-It lists daily events for kids & family, sports & fitness, marine programs, and adult activities.
+It lists daily events for kids & families, sports & fitness, marine programs, and adult activities.
 Families love the free poolside games and they make for a memorable Bahamas vacation with kids.
 You might surprise your children with a rousing rendition of YMCA during poolside karaoke or prove that you can still hula hoop!
-It’s all in the spirit of fun and parents as well as kids are encouraged to participate.
-When the competition is how fast you can pop a balloon without hands just make sure someone is capturing your skills on video!
+It’s all in the spirit of fun, and parents, as well as kids, are encouraged to participate.
+When the competition is about how fast you can pop a balloon without hands, just make sure someone is capturing your skills on video!
 BINGO often happens by the Royal Baths pool and is a great family-friendly Atlantis activity.
 After all, who doesn’t love trying to get a blackout square?!

 Walk with Sharks

 As if riding on an inner tube through an aquarium of sharks isn’t thrilling enough, courageous guests can also walk around inside the Mayan Temple Shark Lagoon.
 This is done by wearing a snuba helmet on an underwater guided tour.
-Snuba is a cross between snorkeling and scuba and offers the best of both worlds.
-Kids 8+ can experience what’s it’s like to breathe air from a tank while nurse and reef sharks circle above.
+Snuba is a cross between snorkeling and scuba, offering the best of both worlds.
+Kids 8+ can experience what it’s like to breathe air from a tank while nurse and reef sharks circle above.
 Fortunately, these sharks don’t like to eat small children (or even well-fed adults)!
 Guides point out starfish and other features unique to the shark habitat.
-Even if you don’t book a tour stop by and watch others enjoy this incredible experience.
-Walking with the Sharks is a great activity for all generations as even non-swimmers can participate.
+If you don’t book a tour, stop by and watch others enjoy this incredible experience.
+Walking with the Sharks is a great activity for all generations, as even non-swimmers can participate.
 Plus, kids at Atlantis will love to brag that they survived being inside a shark tank!

 Family Movie Nights